 Middle leaders don’t have much contact with governance and joining a governing body and completing the training would be a benefit to their career.
-Like any career investment there is a cost.
+Like any career investment, there is a cost.
 In governance, this is measured in time.
-Learning the subject, attending training and meetings all have a time cost but the payback can be substantial.
-Governance really can be fun and you are making a tangible difference to the lives of the children in that school.
+Learning the subject, and attending training and meetings all have a time cost but the payback can be substantial.
+Governance really can be fun and you are making a tangible difference in the lives of the children in that school.
 Give it a try.

 @mm684 National Leader of Governance – Oldham, UK